 As your body composition changes, your macronutrient needs change too.
 For this reason, recalculating your macros is important.
 How often should you do it?
 A good and realistic frequency would be once a month.

-Use our keto calculator to figure out your macros — whether you’re just getting started or have reached a weight loss plateau.
+Use a keto calculator to figure out your macros — whether you’re just getting started or have reached a weight loss plateau.

 2. Do an elimination diet.